 Lastly, it is not far-fetched that VPN will soon be available in Iran.
 But meantime that it is forbidden, best to turn to quality SSH service providers on the web today.

 Iran Proxy – Proxies for Iranian Users to Unblock Facebook and Twitter

 A more affordable alternative to VPNs is the proxies.
 Recently, I found a list of open proxies that can be used by Iranian Internet users.
 These are set up by those that fight against censorship, and there are available only for users connecting from Iran.

 Here is the list of proxies:

-The list may be out of date and many proxies may be already blocked.
-The owner of the site that published the proxies is able to offer you the latest proxies available.
+The list may be out of date, and many proxies may be already blocked.
+The owner of the site that published the proxies can offer you the latest proxies available.
 You should contact him on this email address me[at]austinheap.com.

 - Firefox 3.0: How To Manually Hide Your IP

 - How To Manually Hide Your IP Using Internet Explorer 8